What is my assessment?

 What happens when someone visits my home?

-The Property Assessor visiting your home verifies that the information on file at City Hall is accurate.
-This may include checking measurements of your home’s exterior, recent building, and decks; and also confirming quantity and quality data regarding home and features such as heating and cooling systems, the number of bathrooms, and the area of garages and sheds.
+The Property Appraiser visiting your home will verify that the information on file at City Hall is accurate.
+This may include checking measurements of your home’s exterior, recent building additions, and decks; and also confirming quantity and quality data regarding the home and features such as heating and cooling systems, the number of bathrooms, and the area of garages and sheds.

 How long will the visit take?

-The Inspector will only need 10-15 minutes to complete his review in a typical home.
+The Property Appraiser will only need 10-15 minutes to complete a review in a typical home.
 Reviewing a newly constructed home may take slightly longer.